Create your new WhatsApp groups and dig out your personalised water bottles, because

 Love Island.
 Remember in 2016 when contestant Sophie Gradon gave a kickass speech about female strength and independence?
 Or perhaps more recently in last year’s season, when Camilla and Jonny's different views on equality made them clash?
 To refresh your memory, the discussion kicked-off when Johnny stated that he liked to pay for women on dates, to which Camilla responded that she would much rather "go halves" before launching into a debate about the issue on a wider scale.
 That’s when Jonny argued that "real feminists believe in a slope towards men" before saying that women "almost had more opportunities than men."
 Yikes.
 Naturally, Camilla shut him down with an ever-so polite and intelligent response.

 the episode made headlines for Jonny’s controversial stance, it also created debate around attitudes to feminism among men, which is something.
 Hopefully, there will be more of this in the upcoming season.

 stole the hearts of the nation last year, and that was the bromance between Chris and Kem.
 The duo were joined at the hip throughout the entire season, spending every waking moment in the villa laughing together, writing rap songs, snuggling up, and even sulking in bed alongside one another.
 It was true brotherly love, and arguably the strongest bond in Love Island history.
 Though no one could replace our beloved Chem, I'm rooting for yet another adorable friendship.

 A 2018 Version Of "A Little Bit Leave It"

 "A Little Bit Leave It" for the Love Island talent show with the help of Marcel, who by the way was in the Blazin' Squad, the boys managed to bag themselves a record deal with Sony after they left the villa.

-Despite their questionable rapping skills, Chris and Kem: Straight Outta Love Island.
-After consulting some of the biggest names in UK grime, they put on a sold-out show and " A Little Bit Leave It" hit number 15 on the official UK charts.
+.
+Chris and Kem: Straight Outta Love Island After consulting some of the biggest names in UK grime, they put on a sold-out show and " A Little Bit Leave It" hit number 15 on the official UK charts.
 Safe to say the new of islanders have pretty big shoes to fill.

 Love Island has received is the obvious lack of diversity among the show’s contestants.
 In the past three seasons, there has been little representation of ethnic minorities and LGBTQ+ people on the show, which seems very odd considering the multicultural country we live in.
 When asked about this at the 2018 TV BAFTAs, Richard Cowles, one of the show’s producers, told Digital Spy that they were in talks of creating an entirely separate LGBTQ+ , saying: "We’ve had bisexual people in the show — for a dating show, you need everyone to fancy everyone.
 If you have gay and heterosexual contestants in the same place, they’re not going to fancy each other.
 So we’d have to dedicate a show [to that]."
 Love Island

 that ITV should air the two shows within the same year, which is something fans could absolutely get on-board with.
 In the meantime, I’m hoping to see a more diverse range of islanders in Season 4.

 perfect speech to help boost his girlfriend Gabby’s confidence.
 After noticing that she never got chosen for dates by new arrivals, Gabby explained that although she adored Marcel and wanted to be with him, she couldn’t help but think the lack of attention she was receiving from the newbies meant she was less attractive than the other girls in the villa.

 Marcel reassured Gabby, telling her: "I love you just the way you are.
 No one's better than you in there, it’s a fact."
 The scene will go down in British TV history and while Gabby and Marcel have now sadly split, I hope to see equally cute moments among this year's couples.

 With all that being said, bring on the new islanders, because fans couldn't be any more ready for our annual return to sunny Majorca.